ifsheldon/IntroToFeaturesOfRust/pre/src/engineering_features.md

 ## Concurrent Safety

+If you want to share immutable data across threads, you can simply copy the data (if it’s not large), or you can create multiple `Rc` (i.e., reference cell) that are smart pointers counting the number of references at run time. `Rc` is similar to `shared_ptr` in C++.

+If mutable data are shared across threads, concurrent read-write safety must be considered.
+So you need `Mutex` and `Arc`(i.e., atomic reference cell) to safeguard your data.

-An example of data sharing across threads.
+An example of mutable data sharing across threads.

 ```rust,editable
 use std::sync::{Mutex, Arc, MutexGuard};